POLYVIEW-3D Tutorial

 T or t as transparent surface with the same availability upon rendering program

-For example, string A:5-10:r,A:27:bs,B:101-103:f would result in rendering residues 5 through 10 of chain A in red; residue 27 of the same chain in blue with its side chain shown using sticks; and all atoms of residues 101 through 103 shown as spheres.
+For example, string A:5-10:r,A:27:bs,B:101-103:f would result in the rendering of residues 5 through 10 of chain A in red; residue 27 of the same chain in blue with its side chain shown using sticks; and all atoms of residues 101 through 103 of chain B shown as spheres.

-Examples below illustrate custom residue highlighting, using different colors and rendering styles.
-Protein in the left panel is the potassium channel KirBac1.1 in the closed state (PDB id 1p7b), with residues in transmembrane (TM) regions colored in yellow and rendered with side chains.
-For contrast, all other chains are colored in light blue.
+Examples below illustrate custom residue highlighting by using different colors and rendering styles.
+Protein in the left panel is the potassium channel KirBac1.1 in the closed state (PDB id 1p7b), with residues in transmembrane (TM) regions colored yellow.
+For contrast, the soluble parts of all chains are colored light blue.
 TM regions are taken from the PDBTM database.
-Panel in the middle represents a ligand binding pocket of the Phot-LOV1 domain (PDB id 1n9l), as identified by the CASTp server, colored in blue and rendered with side chains.
+The panel in the middle represents a ligand binding pocket of the Phot-LOV1 domain (PDB id 1n9l), as identified by the CASTp server, colored in blue and rendered with side chains.
 The right panel shows two histidines (His207 and His269) as important phosphorylation sites that regulate the dimerization of LicT regulatory domain (LicT-PRD, PDB id 1tlv).
-The residues of interest are colored in red and rendered as spheres with side chain atoms.
+The residues of interest are colored red and rendered as sticks.

 Membrane spanning regions Ligand binding pocket Phosphorylation sites